KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 @include mixin($b: 'boat');
 ```

 This is pretty neat.
-But if like me you'd rather have a single object instead of a collection of arguments, then read on.
+But if like me you’d rather have a single object instead of a collection of arguments, then read on.

 > Being able to use configuration objects in Sass is amazing.